-In this curve reflects the return in terms of a percentage.
+This curve reflects the return in terms of a percentage.

-The result of replicating these trades provides a return that will add to, or subtract from, the value of the DARWIN's initial quote price and its return.
+The result of replicating these trades provides a return that will add to, or subtract from, the value of the DARWIN's initial quote and its return.

 Do you want to learn more?

 If you want to learn more about DARWINs, and the main differences between them and their underlying trading strategy, we encourage you to watch the following webinar hosted by by Juan Colón: